Public Health Cigarette Smoking Act: Effects

 In 1981, the FTC reported that the health warning labels as mandated by the Public Health Cigarette Smoking Act had little effect on U.S. smoking habits.
 Congress therefore passed the Comprehensive Smoking Education Act of 1984, requiring more specific health warnings.
+In 1986, the Health Protection Act was implemented to complete the ban of tobacco advertising on television and radio which began in 1970.
+In 2009, the Family Smoking Prevention and Tobacco Control Act (FSPTCA) was implemented as Congresses amendment to the Federal Cigarette Labeling and Advertising Act (FCLAA) of 1965.
+The FSPTCA was signed on 22 June 2009 and is also referred to as the Tobacco Control Act.

 The tobacco industry has begun to use a variety of other marketing tools and strategies to influence people and attract new customers.
+Firms shifted away from media-based advertising and began promoting though print media like newspapers, magazines and billboards or coupons, event sponsorship, promotion allowances and added bonuses.
 In particular, ads targeted to adolescents affect their perceptions on the image and function of smoking.
 In 1991, the Journal of the American Medical Association published a study showing that more children aged 5 and 6 years old, could recognize Camel cigarettes' Joe Camel mascot than Mickey Mouse or Fred Flintstone.
 Camel increased its adolescent customer base dramatically, from less than 1% before 1988 to more than 13% in 1993.
 Tobacco sought protection from Congress so they could all leave broadcasting together without violating any anti-trust laws.
 The only lawsuit that followed was from a broadcaster in an effort to keep tobacco advertising on television and radio.

 The law also affected advertising revenues on television and radio stations, along with the current imposition of Financial Interest and Syndication Rules and the Prime Time Access Rule, which also both took effect in 1971.
 NBC responded by pushing its broadcast day later into the overnight, adding shows such as The Midnight Special and The Tomorrow Show to open up further advertising inventory.

+In 2014, a 53% reduction in smoking rates was predicted due to policies that were implanted since the first report in 1964.
+Also since then, the Office on Smoking and Health of CDC has published more over 35 reports on smoking health consequences.

+The FDA finalized the Required Warnings for Cigarette Packages and Advertisement in March 2020, with 11 new health warnings with color graphic images.